Chapter 25: Outfoxing A Dilettante

 “Mayor Buliani has no power here,” Fiona scolded lightly.
 Her eyes glinted playfully, as though she delighted in the man’s suffering.
 “He just sits here in this building, picking his thumbs and wishing he had what we have.
 ‘Mayor’ is just a symbolic title anyway.”

-“Indeed,” Kintobor added, a rare smile crossed his lips at the vixen’s words.
+“Indeed,” Kintobor added, a rare smile crossing his lips at the vixen’s words.
 “Now, get back to work, you two.
 Thorndyke and I have… some business to discuss.”

 Kintobor turned his attention back to Chris, whose palms were sweating heavily in his pockets.
 “Thorndyke,” he started.
 “Fiona has brought to my attention that you’ve been overworked these days.”